Ethics and Compliance with Research Policies

 Please note: Research funding and fellowships may support and inform academic projects; however, payment for research (such as remuneration for course assistance or research assistance, or a specific course requirement) may NOT be received in conjunction with academic credit.
 If you have a question about whether or not your project is eligible for academic credit, please contact the appropriate academic department/concentration, the office of the funding source, or the Office of Undergraduate Research and Fellowships.
 Please see the reference on 'Independent Study' from the faculty handbook Information for Faculty Offering Instruction in Arts and Sciences for the policy statement.

 Any living person from or about whom information is collected for a scholarly study is considered a "research subject."
 The term is not limited to subjects involved in clinical or laboratory studies--it also extends to social science and humanities work, especially in the application of survey research methodology.
 University regulations and federal rules require advance review and approval of most human subjects research.
 In many cases, undergraduate students may get a waiver if the work contributes to the data collection effort of the faculty sponsor.
 However, whether or not the project is independent or part of a larger research endeavor, students and facutly should ascertain whether the project requires review.

 The FAS Committee on the Use of Human Subjects is responsible for the review and approval of proposed studies.
-More information about the Committee may be found in the Intelligent Scholar's Guide to the Use of Human Subjects in Research, on the FAS Research Administration Services web site.
+More information about the Committee may be found on the Committee on the Use of Human Subjects website.

 Approvals for Animal Research